 ENTADy creates a profile BOD, PB8.

 ENTADy tries to make an extension in PB8 to the same component as PB5.
 Verify that the application does not allow this.
-(Assertion #2.9.2)
+(Assertion #2.9.2) (Pass, but can see the details)

 ENTADy logs out.